 The Hybrid Cloud: Comprehensive Solutions from Combined Resources

-A hybrid cloud strategy might include using public cloud services for tasks such as customer relations management, data storage, or a set of workplace tools that can be accessed by all employees from any location.
+A hybrid cloud strategy might include using public cloud services for tasks such as customer relations management, data storage, or a set of workplace tools that all employees from any location can access.
 But for critical or sensitive data that could be vulnerable to security risks in a public environment, the same company could use a local network with on-premises hardware, managed by its own IT staff and accessible only to employees with appropriate credentials.

 Multi-Cloud Options: Diversity and Flexibility

 Multi-cloud computing is another way to combine the strengths of multiple cloud types to meet a variety of business computing needs.
 A multi-cloud solution can leverage the power of the hybrid cloud along with the resources of available public clouds to build a network that supports specific tasks, projects, and functions within the company.
 Recent statistics on the state of cloud computing reveal that companies with a multi-cloud strategy use an average of six different clouds, utilizing the available tools of each at need.